adrybakov/wulfric/docs/source/user-guide/module/bravais-lattices.rst

 For the full technical reference see :ref:`api_bravais-lattices`

-For the description of each Bravais lattice type see :ref:`library_bravais-lattices`.
+For the description of each Bravais lattice type see :ref:`user-guide_conventions_bravais-lattices`.

 Bravais lattice notation and standardization follows Setyawan and Curtarolo [1]_.

 Each Bravais lattice is an instance of :py:class:`.Lattice` class.

-For each Bravais lattice system there is a function defined, which constructs the instance of :py:class:`.Lattice` class from the parameters.
-For the names of the constructors and corresponding parameters see the :ref:`dedicated page <library_bravais-lattices>` (for full reference see :ref:`Api reference <api_bravais-lattices>`).
+For each Bravais lattice system there is a function defined, that constructs the instance of :py:class:`.Lattice` class from the set of relevant parameters.
+For the names of the constructors and corresponding parameters see :ref:`dedicated pages <user-guide_conventions_bravais-lattices>` (for full reference see :ref:`Api reference <api_bravais-lattices>`).

 Import
 ======